dotnet/csharplang/proposals/checked-user-defined-operators.md

     public static C2 operator checked + (C2 x, byte y) => new C2();
 }
 ```
+#### Processing of user-defined explicit conversions

+The third bullet in [§10.5.5](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/conversions.md#1055-user-defined-explicit-conversions):
+>*  Find the set of applicable user-defined and lifted conversion operators, `U`.
+This set consists of the user-defined and lifted implicit or explicit conversion operators declared by the classes or structs in `D` that convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
+If `U` is empty, the conversion is undefined and a compile-time error occurs.

+will be replaced with the following bullet points:
+*  Find the set of applicable user-defined and lifted explicit conversion operators, `U0`.
+This set consists of the user-defined and lifted explicit conversion operators declared by the classes or structs in `D` **in their checked and regular forms in `checked` evaluation context and only in their regular form in `unchecked` evaluation context** and convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
+*  If `U0` contains at least one operator in checked form, all operators in regular form are removed from the set.
+*  Find the set of applicable user-defined and lifted conversion operators, `U`.
+This set consists of operators from `U0`, and the user-defined and lifted implicit conversion operators declared by the classes or structs in `D` that convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
+If `U` is empty, the conversion is undefined and a compile-time error occurs.

+The Checked and unchecked operators [§11.7.18](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11718-the-checked-and-unchecked-operators) section will be adjusted to reflect the effect that the checked/unchecked context has on processing of user-defined explicit conversions.

 ### Checked vs. unchecked context within a `checked operator`